MrEbabi/Woocommerce-Stock-Report/README.md

 Plugin To-Do:

-- Text strings must be translatable and escaped. ++
+- Text strings must be escaped. ++
-- Comments in English.
+- Comments in English. ++
 - Sanitize all POST and GET data. ++
+- Text strings must be translatable.

 Bug: